-Box Meaning Company, Contact Distributor's contact details.
-These contact details are displayed in the Mainteperson, Phone, nance Due reminder window.
-Email Logo Logo, which is displayed in the WirelessProfessional software between the menu bar and General , Alarm list etc. tabs.
+Box Meaning Company, Contact person, Phone, Email Distributor's contact details.
+These contact details are displayed in the Maintenance Due reminder window.
+Logo Logo, which is displayed in the WirelessProfessional software between the menu bar and General , Alarm list etc. tabs.
 If the distributor does not load his or her individual logo, the WirelessProfessional logo is displayed.
 Figure 79 shows the Distributor view along with the distributor's logo.
-Pressing the search button opens a window for selecting the logo file from within the directory structure.
-The logo is only adopted in the display once the save System Data button has been clicked on.
+Pressing the Search button opens a window for selecting the logo file from within the directory structure.
+The logo is only adopted in the display once the Save System Data button has been clicked on.
 The Reset button resets the logo to the WirelessProfessional logo.
-Maintenance notifi- The WirelessProfessional software displays maintenance notifications at the cation times defined by the maintenance interval.
+Maintenance notification The WirelessProfessional software displays maintenance notifications at the times defined by the maintenance interval.
 The Maintenance view can only be called up via the Help menu if Maintenance notification is selected.
 Next maintenance Time at which the WirelessProfessional software displays the reminder window for the system maintenance due.
 Once maintenance has been completed, the date for the next maintenance is increased according to the maintenance interval.
 Maintenance inter- val Time between completed maintenance and the next maintenance notification.
 Maintenance pass- word protected Password that has to be entered in the Maintenance view in order to confirm maintenance.
 The maintenance password is generated automatically by the WirelessProfessional software from the address of the USB coordinator and cannot be chosen by the user.
 Maintenance plan 1- 3 File paths to the maintenance plans and texts of links to the maintenance plans in the Maintenance view Send maintenance emails If the checkbox is ticked, sends emails containing a reminder that the maintenance date is due.
 Reduce duration test duration The time over which the duration test is run can be reduced here from the full measurement period to 2/3 of the measurement period.
+Reset errors Activating this function allows the corresponding user level to reset error messages that the WirelessProfessional system outputs.